Battle Creek Belles

-The Battle Creek Belles were a women's professional baseball team that played from 1951 through 1952 in the All-American Girls Professional Baseball League.
+The Battle Creek Belles were a women's professional baseball team that played from 1951 through 1952 in the All-American Girls Professional Baseball League (AAGPBL).
 The Belles represented Battle Creek, Michigan, and played their home games at Bailey Park.

 History

 The Belles finished last in the first half of the 1951 season with an 11–45 record before improving to 19–35 in the second half for a 30-80 overall.
 The team posted a 43–67 record in the 1952 season, and finished in last place.

 The club moved to Muskegon for the 1953 season and was renamed the Muskegon Belles.